mjgs/mjgs.github.io/portfolio.md

 <br>

 Linkblog.io was the minimalist link curation tool, a cloud/SAAS NodeJS web application for managing your daily links.
-Created the infrastructure, automated server provisioning, code build and deployment, development of website and REST API, fault tolerant backend with job processing done using a scheduler, message queues and webhooks.
-Robust unit and integration test suites.
+I created the infrastructure, the automated server provisioning system, the code build and deployment system, developed the website and REST API, and the fault tolerant backend that processed jobs using a scheduler, message queues and webhooks.
+There were robust unit and integration test suites for all the NodeJS code.

 More information in these blog posts: